 This course is designed to further students’ understanding of the European Union (EU) and its legal system.
 Topics include a review of the history of the EU and its institutions, the relationship between the law of the EU and the law of its member states, significant substantive initiatives such as the Lisbon Treaty, and the similarities (or not) of the EU to organizations such as NAFTA, MERCOSUR, The African Union, ASEAN and the WTO.
 In light of the Brexit referendum, students will have the opportunity to observe the changing political balances in Europe and in the United Kingdom as England finalizes its departure from the EU.

-Shakespeare and Trial Advocacy | Law 755 (2)
+Shakespeare and the Law | Law 755 (2)

 Global Issues in Education, Equality and Human Rights | LAW 798 (2)